AK-MCH-EPI/DataLinkageR/README.md

 IMPORTANT: I suggest downloading the files or copying the code from the RLink_code.R file into your own R script.
 If you choose to clone or download the package and want to run this locally, you'll have to update the paths for the files in the code used as I updated the code to run from the GitHub URL.

-RLinkCityMatCH.html is the presentation given.
-Download it to view it.
+RLinkCSTE19.html is the presentation given.
+To view this you'll need to download the zip file bundle to your desktop or other location.

 RLink_code.R is the R code used for the example.
 Download it to run the R code.
     - I highly suggest running the code line by line and paying attention to my comments.